NayOoLwin5/NayOoLwin5.github.io/_posts/2021-06-10-Gazebo-On-Web.md

 ### map.py {#header10}
 - Map with robot location provided on the template to monitor the robot.
 - I extracted x,y coordinates and yaw (angle of rotation plane) from `/taxi_holo/odom` topic from `HAL class` and converted them from world coordinates to map coordinates and used them on canvas element.
 - Some components are needed to be translated from world coordinates to map coordinates and vice-versa.
-For those,  created built-in modules which does the function for the user.
+For those,  created built-in modules which do the function for the user.
 For all the built-in modules details, please refer [Ref 2](#header2)

 ### gui.py (GUI thread) {#header11}